CHAPTER TWENTY THREE

 I had the radio & television background to help bridge the station operations gap until his health returned, and Lea was operating a home based day care, which we were able to close down after finding spots for the children.
 Lea took on the program director role at the radio station, while I became the assistant station manager, and managed sales of commercials and sponsorships.

 In subsequent months Lea also had a live daily radio show on weekdays, recorded commercials, and emceed live events such as parades.
 We enjoyed being part of the Chillicothe community, and were active in the local Lions Club, church, and social activities.
-We sponsored the largest annual Armed Forces Day celebration in the region for several years, and were heavily involved in the coordination of the event year around.
+For several years, we sponsored the largest annual Armed Forces Day celebration in the region and were heavily involved in the coordination of the event year around.

 North Missouri Armed Forces Day